-Call Centers: Work-at-Home Jobs in Canada
+Call Centers: Work-At-Home Jobs in Canada

 These virtual call centers hire agents in Canada.

-Looking for work at home jobs in Canada?
+Looking for work-at-home jobs in Canada?
 Call centers are a legitimate way to earn money from home.
 These call center companies hire for work at home jobs in Canada.
 Many of them require bilingual skills in French and English.
 For more multilingual jobs from home see these bilingual work-at-home jobs or French-speaking jobs from home.

-Apple at Home is a work at home call center program from Apple that is part of the company's AppleCare department.
+Apple at Home is a work-at-home call center program from Apple that is part of the company's AppleCare department.
 Use the keyword "home" in the company’s job database.
 It recruits French and English bilingual agents who live within 100 miles of Markham, Ontario.

-Global customer service outsourcing firm offers home-based jobs for French-speaking call center agents based in Montreal.
+This global customer service outsourcing firm offers home-based jobs for French-speaking call center agents based in Montreal.